1300 669 711 - Australia

 Find Out Who is Behind a Fake TikTok Account

-TikTok logo being viewed by a silhouetted person who is wanting to know how to find out who is behind a fake TikTok account.
+TikTok logo being viewed by a silhouetted person who is wanting to idenitfy who is behind a TikTok account.

-Investigating TikTok Accounts
+TikTok Accounts Under Investigation

-Look for Connections Between the Fake Account and Other Social Media Profiles
+Connecting the Dots Between the Fake Account and Other Social Media Profiles

-Is it really a Fake Account?
+How Do I Know it is Really a Fake Account?

 1. Profile Information